Bird Watching & Nature Trails In Northern Wisconsin

 Signature species: Common Loon, Bald Eagle, Merlin, Double-crested Cormorant, whitetail deer, and beaver.

 A 1,602-acre site with forested uplands and cedar swamp.
 The northern border of this property is the State of Michigan.

-Web site: WDNR Underwood State Wildlife Area
+Read more on the WDNR Underwood State Wildlife Area.

 27. Willow Flowage

 This area is known for attracting large concentrations of waterfowl during spring and fall migrations.
-Shorebirds can be seen along mud flats.
-Great Horned, Eastern Screech Owls, Northern Saw-whet Owls and Barred Owls are found here.
+Shorebirds can be seen along mudflats.
+Great Horned, Eastern Screech Owls, Northern Saw-whet Owls, and Barred Owls are found here.

-Signature species: Bald Eagles, Osprey, Loons, Sharp-tailed Grouse, shorebirds and owls.
+Signature species: Bald Eagles, Osprey, Loons, Sharp-tailed Grouse, shorebirds, and owls.
 Great Gray owls are occasionally seen in winter.